 Pension cost is recognized and disclosed using the accrual basis of accounting.
 The University recognizes a net pension liability for its qualified pension plan, which represents the excess of the total pension liability over the fiduciary net position of the qualified pension plan, measured as of the University's prior year-end.
 Changes in the net pension liability during the period are recorded as pension expense, or as deferred inflows of resources or deferred outflows of resources depending on the nature of the change, in the period incurred.
 Those changes in net pension liability that are recorded as deferred inflows of resources or deferred outflows of resources that arise from changes in actuarial assumptions or other inputs and differences between expected or actual experience are amortized over the average of the remaining service life of all participants including retirees, in the qualified pension plan and recorded as a component of pension expense beginning with the period in which they arose.
-Projected earnings on qualified pension plan investments are recognized as a component of pension expense.
-Differences between projected and actual investment earnings are reported as deferred inflows of resources or deferred outflows of resources and amortized as a component of pension expense on a closed basis over a five-year period beginning with the period in which the difference occurred.
-Employer's contributions made after the measurement date of the net pension liability are recorded as a deferred outflow of resources.
+Projected earnings on qualified pension plan investment earnings are reported as deferred inflows of resources or deferred outflows of resources and amortized as a component of pension expense.
+Differences between projected and actual investment earnings are reported as deferred inflows of resources or deferred outflows of resources and amortized as a component of pension expense.
+Engloyer's contributions made after the measurement date of the net pension liability are recorded as a deferred outflow of resources.